JennyCloud/Azure-Zero-to-Hero/Cert-Prep/AZ-104/Notes/README.md

 # Azure Study Notes — Categorized by AZ-104 Domains

-This index organizes all notes into the five major AZ-104 categories for fast navigation.
+This index organizes all notes I made when preparing for AZ-104 into the five major AZ-104 categories for fast navigation.

 ---